mikzuit/fair-job-offer/README.md

 ## III.
 How to approach/act against a fake job position, regular recruiting or headhunting

-Simply keep in mind the following tips:
+First check the [essentials](#job-offer-essentials) and keep in mind the following tips:

 #### [A] Job Position
 #### [B] Job Description